jonathanstark/FastActive/README.md

 * Paste and done: you don't write _any_ javascript!
 * Ultra-lightweight: less than half a k minified.
 * MIT license: use it wherever you want.
-* Designed for responsive design: safe for use in cross-device development
+* Responsive design friendly: safe for use in cross-device development.
 * Framework-independent: use with any JS library, or none at all!

 ## Usage